koryvette/LOU---JS/readme.md

 * Javascript for "Quick View" is broken.
 * "New Event" form does not post information.
 This is a mock-up form to be used later when tied to a database.
 * Images for tiles in TileLayout do not appear.
+* Pagination doesn't pick up the correct # of pages/items.
 * Columns do not fully extend across table, leaving empty space on some pages.
 *